Lilith's Brood: Themes

 Throughout the Xenogenesis trilogy themes of sexuality, gender, race, and species are explored.
-The Oankali believe that the human species have an inevitably self-destructive "Contradiction" between their high intelligence and their hierarchical natures.
+The Oankali believe that the human species has an inevitably self-destructive "Contradiction" between their high intelligence and their hierarchical nature.
 According to the Oankali, this is what caused the war that almost ended the human race, and this is why they cannot leave humans alone.
 Lilith and the Oankali-human hybrids are constantly battling with this inner conflict.
 According to Tor.com's Erika Nelson, the trilogy parallels the story of African slaves in America and the conflict that later generations of African Americans feel regarding their integration into American society.
 The human-Oankali hybrids feel that they have somehow betrayed their human side by integrating into Oankali society, but at the same time, because of the vast power imbalance, they never really had another viable option.
 In addition to allegorizing slavery, the trilogy more generally is written "in the context of colonization," as Nelson puts it, raising broad questions of coercion and agency.
 The relationship between the Oankali and the humans speaks to a range of imperialist relationships, from slavery to internment camps to eugenics.
 The series also draws upon elements of the myth of Lilith, the first wife of Adam.

-The series also heavily draws on themes of consent and coercion.
+The series also heavily explores themes of consent and coercion.

 In addition to the social themes, the possible results of developing genetic science and biologically based technology are shown by the Oankali's genetic mastery.
 Joan Slonczewski, a biologist, published a review of the series in which she discusses the biological implications of the ooloi and how they can, through genetic engineering, achieve positive effects from "bad" genes such as a predisposition for cancer.
 Biological determinism is another ongoing thematic concern in the trilogy that links Butler's use of social and scientific themes; because the Oankali believe above all in a species' innate biological tendencies, characters must constantly negotiate between their supposed biological capacities and the limits of their individual will.